 - help to prevent tumors from releasing substances that destroy healthy cells

-- it acts as an antioxidant-scouring potentially dangerous “free radicals” from the body before they can do harm.
+- act as an antioxidants, therefore removing potentially dangerous “free radicals” from the body before they can do harm.

-- cruciferous vegetables help regulate a complex system of bodily enzymes that defend against cancer.
+- cruciferous vegetables are known to help regulate a complex system of bodily enzymes that defend against cancer.

 - prevent the kind of damage known to trigger the cancer process